jfishe/Richland_prefab_2br/README.md

     Old and new can be any commit reference recognized by git checkout.
     E.g., difftoolpdf.sh v1.0 v1.1
-    If <new> is ommitted, use the current branch & commit.
+    If <new> is omitted, use the current branch & commit.

 Recommend tagging the commit that is shared with the contractor, e.g., `git tag v1.0`.
 Append the commit ID if the tag isn't for the current commit.